 Beer Stein Anyone?

-Have an Octoberfest Every Saturday in Your Man Cave
+Have an Oktoberfest Every Saturday in Your Man Cave

 We note that this article contains affiliate links, including products from Amazon.
 As an Amazon associate, we may earn a Commission at no extra cost to you on qualifying purchases.

 What country was the ole’ Beer Stein invented in?
 That’s not a trick question.
-Yes, Germany, the home of Octoberfest.
+Yes, Germany, the home of Oktoberfest.
 As a result of the bubonic plague and the invasions of flies in Europe, Germany established laws to require beverage containers to be covered for sanitary purposes.
-Ah, and Octoberfest.
+Hence, the German Beer Stein Mug.
+Ah, and Oktoberfest.
 It should be on everyone’s bucket list…

 In contrast, Mardi Gras has about half the number of people per day on the streets of New Orleans.
 And if you are thinking about going to Mardi Gras…

-And just for the record, because Gorillas have opposable thumbs, it would be capable of opening the lid of a Beer Stein.
+And just for the record, because Gorillas have opposable thumbs, it would be capable of opening the lid of a Beer Stein Mug.

 Just a fun fact to store away in case you are at a big business meeting and you want to break the ice, just say, “Hey, did you know that a Gorilla is capable of drinking out of beer stein.”
 You are sure to close the deal.